 About the park

 Portable washrooms are available outside the Nature Centre from May 1 until December 30th.
-Proof of vaccination is not required to use the portable washrooms.

 Please pay attention to signage on site for safety, access information and directions.

 Reminder: Inglewood Bird Sanctuary is a natural environment - no bicycles or dogs permitted on site (except assistance dogs).